 Benefits to students

-Each year, BHWELL scholars are selected for specialized training in advanced Integrated Behavioral Health clinical skills needed to practice on interprofessional teams in integrated primary care settings.
+Each year, BHWELL scholars are selected for specialized training in advanced Integrated Behavioral Health clinical skills needed to practice on interprofessional teams in integrated health and mental health settings.

-Integrated Behavioral Health brings MSWs and other behavioral health clinicians onto healthcare interprofessional teams and into rural health clinics, FQHCs, and critical access hospitals to address biopsychosocial needs of patients and families.
-Learn more from SAMHSA.
+Integrated Behavioral Health brings MSWs and other behavioral health clinicians onto healthcare interprofessional teams in settings such as primary care clinics, hospitals, FQHCs, critical access hospitals, and mental health to address biopsychosocial needs of patients and families.

 BHWELL scholars receive a $10,000 scholarship distributed during their final 2-semester BHWELL-approved field placement and also earn a Certificate in Integrated Behavioral Health.
 Scholars are supplied with a course planning sheet that is a hybrid of the Healthcare and Mental Health focus areas that meet requirements for the Certificate program.

 The Behavioral Health Workforce Projections Report from HRSA presents the national supply and demand for mental health and substance use disorder Social Workers 2017-2030 based on HRSA’s health workforce modeling tools.

 You must meet the following requirements to apply to be a BHWELL Scholar:

 - Be accepted into the MSW program and maintain good academic standing;

 - Apply to the BHWELL scholars program and be provisionally accepted;

 - Pursue the Clinical Concentration; all focus areas may apply if course requirements below are met.